 - Installation of different plug-ins & software such as Docker, Google Drive, Mail server, and more…

 The Sentora can be called the successor of the most popular open-source web hosting control panel Zpanel.
-The Sentora project was started in June 2014 when the former members of the Zpanel seen that after the acquiring of the project by Hostwinds LLC. it had almost on the verge of seizing.
+The Sentora project was started in June 2014 when the former members of the Zpanel saw that after the acquiring of the project by Hostwinds LLC. it had almost on the verge of seizing.
 So, to maintain the future development and current user-base they created Sentora.
 It is distributed under the GPL v3.
-Sentora is based on the Zpanel code after rectifying the core code and removing the Windows support in order to make it optimized.
+Sentora is based on the Zpanel code after rectifying the core code and removing the Windows support to make it optimized.